-We are told all kinds of stuff about the meditation posture… That it will align your chakras or increase the flow of kundalini energy through your spine or connect you to some cosmic energy source.
+We are told all kinds of stuff about meditation posture.
+Things such as it will align your chakras or increase the flow of kundalini energy through your spine or connect you to some cosmic energy source.

 But actually, it’s a lot simpler than that.